Day of the Dead Mexican Celebration

 Also, in many municipalities of Mexico City, you can enjoy the fabulous tradition, visit markets, altars, and taste the traditional food of this season.

 My favorite places are the Zocalo, Chapultepec and of course Coyoacan.

 During my childhood, this celebration was always in Coyoacan, with the visit to the House Museum of Frida Kahlo, the traditional market, altars, decorations.
 Of course the treats, ice cream, cotton candy, and Pan de Muerto.

 Day of the Dead Mexican Celebration in Movies

 A few years ago, movies like Coco, Specter, The Book of Life made the Mexican celebration famous worldwide.
 And although for many years it has been celebrated in many places in the world, now more than ever it makes us very proud to share that beautiful tradition and that people can understand what Day of the Dead really means.

-Thank you for letting me share Day of the Dead Mexican Celebration, the beautiful tradition that certainly, has no borders.
+Thank you for letting me share with you Day of the Dead Mexican Celebration, the beautiful tradition that certainly, has no borders.